 The “red city” of Morocco is the most heavily touristed city in the country.
 From the circus-like square of Jemaa El-Fnaa to the ornate palaces and stunning gardens, it offers a bit of something for everyone.
-Here are the 11 reasons why you should visit Marrakech.

-The Red City
+The Red City of Marrakech

 Marrakech is the fourth-largest city in the Kingdom of Morocco.
 Though Berber farmers lived there for centuries before, the city was founded in the 12th century.
 At that time, buildings were constructed in red sandstone.

 Since the city’s founding, tradition has called for keeping all buildings a red or ochre color, sometimes ranging to a salmon color.
 Because of this, Marrakech is often known as the “Red City” or the “Ochre City.”
 The only exceptions for building color are religious or official government buildings.

 Marrakech is one of the four imperial cities of Morocco and was the former capital of the country.
 It is one of the busiest cities in Africa and one of the most visited in Morocco.
 Morocco has so many amazing places to visit, so this is saying something.